Gauge theories from scattering amplitudes with minimal assumptions: Self-interactions of spin 1 particles

 Lastly, in this basis equation (\ref{eq:KK-1}) implies that $k_{a}=n_{a}$, i.e.,

 But then

 and so all $F_{a}$ must be Hermitian in such a basis, \beq F_a^\dagger \doteq F_a, \eeq which is the same as

-Any orthonormal basis in which the $F_a$ are hermitian will be called hereafter a {\em real basis}.\footnote{This definition will be generalized when we introduce particles with other spins.} Working in a real basis, we can use~\refeq{hermitian} in~\refeq{MJImatrix}, which leads to the standard Jacobi identity, \beq \left[F_{a},F_{b}\right]=\sum_{d}f_{ab}^{d}F_{d}, \eeq which can also be written as
+Any orthonormal basis in which the $F_a$ are hermitian will be called hereafter a {\em real basis}.\footnote{This definition will be generalized when we introduce particles with other spins.} Working in a real basis, we can use~\refeq{hermitian} in~\refeq{MJImatrix}, which leads to the standard Jacobi identity, \beq \left[F_{a},F_{b}\right]=\sum_{c}f_{ab}^{c}F_{c}, \eeq which can also be written as~\refeq{eq:JI}.
 We have proved this in a specific basis.
 However the identity is manifestly invariant under arbitrary unitary redefinitions of the gluons in color space, so it actually holds in any basis, just like the modified Jacobi identity in~(\ref{MJImatrix}).
 Therefore, without any extra assumption, such as CP symmetry, one can show that the self-couplings of spin 1 massless particles do indeed exhibit the structure of a Lie algebra, with the couplings $f_{ab}^{c}$ playing the role of structure constants.

 Furthermore, in a real basis, where $F_{a}\doteq F_{a}^{\dagger}$, by conjugating the Jacobi identity we get that

 The $F_{c}$ are either null (when associated with a zero eigenvalue of the $N$ matrix), in which case $f_{ab}^{c}$ is also null, or non-null and linearly independent.
 Either way we conclude from the above constraint that in a real basis the $f_{ab}^{c}$ are purely imaginary, and so the tensor $f$ is fully antisymmetric.